 This translates as follows: At Biene at the burgomaster farm there is a cottage, called at Wolters house, the wife, born at the burgomaster farm at Biene, is our guarantor, she has three children, a son, Hinrich, a daughter who lives in Lingen, was released out of serfdom.
 Yet another daughter, Swenne, we exchanged her to Budde at Hange, we have not yet got another exchanged back to us.

-It indicates that Swenn Woltershuiß from Biene (a few kilometres north of Lingen), was exchanged with Budde from Hange.
+It indicates that Swenn Woltershuiß from Biene (a few kilometres north of Lingen), was exchanged with Knights Budde from Hange.

-Until the beginning of the 20th century fuel in medieval times came mainly from the moors in the form of peat.
+Until the beginning of the 20th century, fuel as in medieval times came mainly from the moors in the form of peat.
 Especially in areas without woods such as Holland and north-Germany there was a significant trade in this product.
 At the same time these mostly inaccessible areas were great frontiers for farming colonists.

 Wietmarschen is situated on the border of one of the largest moors in north Europe and it was an obvious area to play an important role in this industry.
 According to local historic sources, the peat areas were an ideal place to grow buckwheat.
-This is not very suitable for baking bread but was used to make porridge and pancakes.
+This is not very suitable for bread baking but was used to make porridge and pancakes.
 As buckwheat was cheaper as cereals, demand for the produce grew when cereal prices were high, but of course demand collapsed when there was a surplus of cereals.

 Buckwheat is an undemanding produce and grows well in poor soils.
 The peat moors were good enough for that.
 The peat surface was burnt off and roughly cut open and the seeds were sown directly into the top layer.
 This was not without risk.
 Late night frosts killed many crops and the peat-moor fires often got out of hand and created enormous pollution.
 There are records out these times indicating that this sometimes reached the cities on the Dutch coast, 150 kilometres to the east.

-- The now independent Republic of the Seven Provinces (Netherlands) was full of energy and economic activity – the start of the Golden Age of Holland, creating demand for lots of products, including peat.
+- The now independent Republic of the Seven Provinces (Netherlands) was full of energetic and economic activity – the start of the Golden Age of Holland, creating demand for lots of products, including peat.

 - The price of cereals consequently dropped and buckwheat was no longer in great demand.